KyleD090/Hearthstone-Visualization-Project/README.md

 # Hearthstone-Visualization-Project
-This project was created by Kyle Dennison for a Data Visualization final class project.
+This project was created by Kyle Dennison for a Data Visualization final class project from Feburary to March 2018.
 Using a dataset of cards from the popular online card game Hearthstone, this Shiny app presents four visualizations of interesting information for each playable class in the game.